DESI Dark Secrets: Further thoughts on the DESI results

 \subsection{Dark energy bump, or mirage?}

 The strange behavior for the evolution of the DESI-inferred dark energy calls for looking at alternative explanations.
 Here we show that such behavior can arise if the matter density does not evolve precisely as $a^{-3}$.
-There are other possibilities as well.
+There are other possibilities; e.g., if there is an additional component to the energy density of the Universe beyond matter and dark energy.

-DESI assumes a two-component universe -- dark matter and dark energy -- and infers $\rho_{DE}$ by subtraction.
-That is, it determines the total energy density $\rho_{T}$ from its measurements of the expansion rate $H(a)$,
+The central idea here is that DESI assumes a two-component universe—dark matter and dark energy—and infers $\rho_{DE}$ by subtraction.
+Specifically, it determines the total energy density $\rho_{T}$ from its measurements of the expansion rate $H(a)$,

 and then subtracts the matter component,